 Lemon Balm is a Mediterranean herb used for centuries for it’s medicinal qualities.
 This herb is part of the Lamiaceae plant family.
 Lemon Balm’s Latin name is Melissa officinalis.

 The leaves have a subtle lemon flavor that is popular for teas and adding and a wide variety of culinary dishes.
-It is a very versatile herb used to season fish and poultry and also in desserts.
+It is a very versatile herb used to season fish and poultry.
+Add to salads or desserts.

 This post may contain affiliate links.
 Please see my disclosure policies.
 If you purchase after clicking an affiliate link we may receive small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.